Breast Augmentation Recovery: Timeline, Tips & What To Expect (Updated 2026)

 Helpful Tips:

-- Continue sleeping on your back and in an elevated position to minimize swelling and prevent unnecessary pressure on your implants.
+• Continue sleeping on your back and in an elevated position to minimize swelling and prevent unnecessary pressure on your implants.
+Learn more about returning to side sleeping in our related blog post.

 Start moving your body by walking or just getting back to your normal routine.
 Gentle movement is important for healing as it helps blood circulate throughout the body.
 After your breast augmentation, maintaining good blood circulation by walking and moving about your house can help you heal faster.